Autoencoder Watchdog Outlier Detection for Classifiers: Evaluating the Networks

-With the average RMSE established, the next step is determining an appropriate threshold.
-Figure.~\ref{AEROC} below shows the ROC curve for the watchdog autoencoder.
-The curve is being evaluated based on our ability to separate the in-distribution digit images, or true positives, from out-of-distribution fashion images, or false positives.
+With the average RMSE values established, the next step is determining an appropriate threshold.
+Figure.~\ref{AEROC} shows the ROC curve for the watchdog autoencoder.
+This curve is the evaluation of the watchdog autoencoder based on its ability to separate the in-distribution digit images, or true positives, from out-of-distribution fashion images, or false positives.